elementary/website/docs/code/getting-started.md

             }
         }

+    You'll notice that most of these property names are pretty straightforward.
+Inside `MyApp ()` we set a couple of properties for our `Gtk.Application` object, namely our app's ID and [flags](https://valadoc.org/gio-2.0/GLib.ApplicationFlags.html).
+The first line inside the `activate` method creates a new `Gtk.ApplicationWindow` called `main_window`.
+The second line sets the window title that you see at the top of the window.
+We also must give our window a default size so that is does not appear too small for the user to interact with it.
+Then in our `main ()` method we create a new instance of our `Gtk.Application` and run it.

     Ready to test it out?
 Fire up your terminal and make sure you're in "~/Projects/gtk-hello/src".
 Then execute the following commands to compile and run your first Gtk+ app:

         ```bash